suquiya/combu/README.md

 # combu(WIP)

-combu is mini cli framework(crate name was cmb, renamed to combu).
+combu is a customizable cli framework(crate name was cmb, renamed to combu).
 Work In Progress, and Implimenting.
+The library name "combu" comes from command + 昆布(konbu, it means kelp in japanese).

 # Inspired